PathoSyn: Imaging-Pathology MRI Synthesis via Disentangled Deviation Diffusion: Experimental Evaluation

-Fig.~\ref{comp} (Top Left) illustrates the tumor segmentation performance when models are augmented with various synthesis strategies.
-Beyond global improvements, we specifically analyze the sensitivity of segmentation models to the tumor scale.
-As shown in comparative analysis, while most generative methods provide marginal gains for large, high-contrast lesions, their performance typically degrades as the size of the lesion decreases due to the loss of high-frequency textural cues in the latent space.
-In contrast, PathoSyn: Diff demonstrates remarkable robustness across the entire size spectrum.
-Specifically, for \textit{small tumors} (defined as the lower quartile of the volume distribution of the injury), our method achieves the most significant relative performance gain.
-This is attributed to our localized deviation-space modeling, which prevents the "blurring" effect common in holistic models like \textit{Brain-LDM}.
-By constraining the diffusion process to the specific pathological support m, PathoSyn preserves the sharp boundaries and mesoscopic textures necessary for a segmentation network to identify early-stage or small-scale pathologies.
-Tab.~\ref{tab:segmentation} and Fig.~\ref{comp} collectively indicate that by providing high-fidelity synthetic examples of small lesions—which are often underrepresented in the training distribution-PathoSyn effectively mitigates the class imbalance at the voxel level, leading to a more calibrated and sensitive segmentation output.
+Fig.~\ref{comp} (top left) shows tumor segmentation performance for models trained with different synthesis strategies.
+Beyond overall gains, we assess sensitivity to tumor size.
+Most generative methods offer modest improvements for large, high-contrast lesions but degrade sharply for smaller ones, largely due to loss of high-frequency texture in the latent space.
+In contrast, PathoSyn: Diff maintains strong performance across all lesion sizes.
+For \textit{small tumors} (lowest quartile of lesion volume), it achieves the largest relative accuracy gain.
+This stems from its localized deviation-space modeling, which avoids the blurring seen in holistic models such as \textit{Brain-LDM}.
+By restricting diffusion to the pathological support $m$, PathoSyn preserves sharp boundaries and mesoscopic textures essential for detecting early-stage or small lesions.
+Together, Tab.~\ref{tab:segmentation} and Fig.~\ref{comp} show that by generating high-fidelity synthetic examples of typically underrepresented small lesions, PathoSyn mitigates voxel-level class imbalance and yields more calibrated, more sensitive tumor segmentation.